JetBrains/kotlin-web-site/docs/reference/exceptions.md

 Kotlin does not have checked exceptions.
 There are many reasons for this, but we will provide a simple example.

-The following is an example interface of the JDK implemented by *StringBuilder* class
+The following is an example interface of the JDK implemented by `StringBuilder` class

 ``` java
 Appendable append(CharSequence csq) throws IOException;
 ```

 What does this signature say?
-It says that every time I append a string to something (a StringBuilder, some kind of a log, a console, etc) I have to catch those IOExceptions.
+It says that every time I append a string to something (a `StringBuilder`, some kind of a log, a console, etc.)
+I have to catch those `IOExceptions`.
 Why?
-Because it might be performing IO (Writer also implements Appendable)...
+Because it might be performing IO (`Writer` also implements `Appendable`)...
 So it results into this kind of code all over the place:

 ``` kotlin
 try {